It is well-known that litigation costs and business failures have been rising.

 In addition to the credit grantor’s misery is the fact that debtors are more educated today about who to pay when to pay and who not to pay at all.

-This trend and their education can be tracked to the source, which is the public media, social networking through the internet, advice from their attorneys or peer-based experiences.
+This trend and their education can be traced to the source, which is the public media, social networking through the internet, advice from their attorneys or peer-based experiences.

 Too often we see debtor companies invite and use litigation as a means to an end.
 Debtor companies know that if litigation action is taken against them, they have a number of options and tactics they can use to their advantage.